 - The last few days will be focused on the project the students planned and will be coordinated with the needs assessed by the staff at centers for orphans and street children in Moshi.

-The Service Learning in Tanzania is located in Moshi, and students stay at ,the Conference Center at Mwenge University, right at the foot of Mt.
-Kilimanjaro.
+The Service Learning in Tanzania is located in Moshi, and students stay at Springlands Hotel in Moshi town, Kilimanjaro District.
 Three meals each day are included at the hotels we stay in (including the tented camp in the Ngorongoro Conservation Area and the Serengeti).

-The program fee for the 2 weeks in Moshi plus the National Parks Field Experience to the Ngorongoro Conservation area and the Serengeti includes:
+The program fee (estimated at $5999) for the 2 weeks in Moshi plus the National Parks Field Experience to the Ngorongoro Conservation area and the Serengeti includes:

 - Airport pick-up and drop-off from Tanzania.